 The food in New Zealand is legendary, especially the wonderful fresh seafood, the accommodations are varied and interesting, the scenery is spectacular, and the locals are the friendliest people on the planet.

 We depart from Auckland to travel north to the Bay of Islands, where we will spend the evening looking for our first kiwi species, the North Island Brown Kiwi.
-Stops en route to Kerikeri will give us the chance to see our first endemics, Tui and New Zealand Bellbird, both honeyeaters, the Kereru or New Zealand Pigeon, New Zealand Fantail, and Grey Gerygone.
+Stops en route to Kerikeri will give us the chance to see two more endemics, Tui and New Zealand Bellbird, both honeyeaters, the Kereru or New Zealand Pigeon, New Zealand Fantail, and Grey Gerygone.
 At Waipu Estuary we should see the rare, endemic New Zealand Plover, Fairy Tern, and a range of more common shorebirds.

 The Bay of Islands is one of the most historic and scenic areas of New Zealand.
-We will visit Waitangi, where in 1840 a treaty was signed between the Maori and the British, which has only been properly ratified in recent years.
+We will visit Waitangi, where in 1840 a treaty was signed between the Maori and the British which has only been properly ratified in recent years.
 The Whare Runanga (“meeting house”) here is New Zealand’s most historic site.
 We will also visit Russell, the first European settlement in New Zealand.

-On our way south we will search for many species, including Swamp Harrier, New Zealand Pipit, South Island and Variable Oystercatchers, Double-banded Plover (Banded Dotterel), the endangered Brown Teal, New Zealand Fernbird (a very cryptic species), White-fronted Tern, and many more.
+On our way south we will search for many species, including Swamp Harrier, New Zealand Pipit, South Island and Variable Oystercatchers, Double-banded Plover (Banded Dotterel), the endemic Brown Teal, New Zealand Fernbird (a very cryptic species), White-fronted Tern, and many more.

 Late in the day we will catch a water taxi to Tiritiri Matangi Island, where we will spend the night in bunkhouse accommodations.